pkolaczk/pkolaczk.github.io/_posts/2020-08-19-disk-parallelism.md

 significantly faster than when physical reads were involved, so nope, I/O is still the major bottleneck, even with 64 threads.

+# SSD – Sequential Reads

 And what about the sequential I/O reads?
 Does parallelizing the sequential I/O improve speed as well?
-It looks like it does, although not by as much as for random I/O (Fig. 3).
+It looks like it does, although not by as much as for random I/O (Fig.&nbsp;3).
+The last stage of `fclones` algorithm is hashing full files – in this experiment the files were mostly JPG and RAW images, about 10 MB large on average.
 Gains seem to hit a plateau a bit earlier – after 8 threads.
 In this case the operating system has an opportunity to prefetch data, so it can keep the SSD busy even when my application is not asking for data for a while.

 <div class="figure">